Looking for the best wholesale drop shipping companies? Read this guide.

 Manufacturers are the actual producers of the product.
 Think of this as “buying direct”.

-You’ll likely have to buy in bulk: Hundreds, if not thousands of items at a time.
+You’ll likely have to buy in bulk: we’re talking hundreds, if not thousands of items at a time.

-Because of this high starting cost (and the fact that you will have to store all that inventory), I don’t recommend sourcing your goods from manufacturers if you’re just starting out.
+Because of the high starting cost (other than your Cost Of Goods Sold (COGS), you’ll also be looking at spending quite a bit on storing your inventory), I don’t recommend sourcing your goods from manufacturers if you’re just starting out.

 Side note: You may be able to get together with another seller to purchase a single bulk order and split the cost.
 This is a good way of getting the low price, while still meeting the MOQ requirements of a manufacturer.
 But as with any business dealing, it’s not without risks, so be careful who you team up with.